Export / Import

 - Columns and Types,

-It is possible to use the export process as a database-agnostic backup for smaller databases but it will be slower than a regular database backup and it won't contain all of the database schema information.
+It is possible to use the export process as a database-agnostic backup for smaller databases but it will be slower than a regular database backup and it won't contain important database schema objects such as Views, Triggers or Stored Procedures.